-The properties of the diversion were specified by the analyst in the diversion form, which is illustrated in Figure 26.
-The rating in this case was derived by developing an HEC-RAS model of the spillway with proposed dimensions and running that program with a range of steady flows to determine the flow rate into the diversion.
+The properties of the diversion were specified by the analyst in the inflowdiversion function table.
+The rating in this case was derived by developing an HEC-RAS model of the spillway with proposed dimensions and running that model with a range of steady flows to determine the flow rate into the diversion.
 The resulting diversion performance is shown in Table 24.